puneethsaikumar2000/Sudoku-Solver/README.md

 # Sudoku-Solver
 A Python program which solves An Incomplete Sudoku Given as 2D Input Array using BackTracking Algorithm <br/>
-Inspired by Tech With Tim
+Inspired by Tech With Tim, A YouTube Channel.